 Don’t be afraid to eat rum cake out of fear of getting drunk.
 While it’s technically possible, it’s improbable.
 Again, rum cakes don’t have a massive amount of rum.
 You’d probably have to eat the entire cake before you end up feeling a “buzz.”

-The best kind of rum for rum cake is almost always dark rum.
+The best rum for rum cake is almost always dark rum.
 Dark rum has the perfect combination of richness, sweetness, and depth, the ideal pairing for putting together a rum cake.

 However, not all rum cakes are created equal.
 For example, if you’re going for a Caribbean-Style Rum Cake, the flavor profile might be better suited for a flavored rum rather than a plain dark rum.

-That said, you have to pay attention to your complementing flavors and ingredients when making a rum cake.
+That said, you have to pay attention to your complementary flavors and ingredients when making a rum cake.

 Best Brands for Rum Cake